 Song Porcelain

 Song porcelain ware is an epitome of aesthetic perfection.
 Generations of potters have drawn and will continue to draw inspirations from Song ceramics creations.
 The elegance of the shape of the vessels achieved was superb.
 The aesthetic beauty of jade -like celadon glaze of ru/guan/longquan reached unsurpassed perfection and delicacy.
-The icy bluish beauty Qingbai glaze has enchanted generations of porcelain collectors.
-The curved/impressed decorations of Ding and Yaozhou wares reigned supreme.
+The icy bluish beauty of Qingbai glaze has enchanted generations of porcelain collectors.
+The carved/impressed decorations of Ding and Yaozhou wares reigned supreme.

 The ingenuity and creativity of the Cizhou and Jizhou potters was also amazing.
 They were able to overcome the limitations of poor quality raw material for porcelain making and came out with innovative and aesthetically wonderful products.
-The use of white slip to whiten the body and further using it as a decorative element for sgraffiato design was brilliant.
+The use of white slip to whiten the body and further using it as a decorative element for sgraffito design was brilliant.
 Building on the foundation of the celadon underglaze iron-pigment brown/black decoration of the earlier era, the cizhou kilns fully developed the underglaze iron-pigment motif on white ground.
 It became a main-stream product until it was overtaken by blue and white in the Ming dynasty and marginalised in the Qing Dynasty.
-The jizhou potters were able to work on a dark and a lighter colour glaze to achieve great products such as the tortoise's shell/tiger's fur effect and paper cut motifs.
+The jizhou potters were able to work on a combination of dark and a lighter colour glaze to achieve great products such as the tortoise's shell/tiger's fur effect and paper cut motifs.

 The potential of the copper oxide was finally realised in the dazzling beauty of rainbow-like purplish/red splashes on blue ground of Jun wares.
 The ever inexhaustible potential of iron-pigment for amazing decorative effect was proudly displayed in the form of the temmoku hares' fur and oil spots.

 It was also a period of commercial liberalisation and huge growth in overseas trade which was encouraged by the imperial court as a source of substantial tax revenue.
 An important development was the large number of kilns that were set up in the coastal region in Guangdong and Fujian to produce porcelains for the Southeast Asia market.
-The coastal kilns made use of their proximity to the port, Guangdong Guangzhou during the Tan/Song period and Fujian Quanzhou during the Southern Song period to produce lower end copies of Yue, Longquan celadon, Jingdezhen Qingbai and Jian temmoku wares to meet overseas demand.
-For more on Guangdong and Fujian trade ceramics, please read below:

 Tang/Song Guangdong trade ceramics